What is a home insurance binder?

 - If the binder is not included, contact the insurance agent or company to request a binder.

-- You should be able to receive the binder immediately via email or fax, or by downloading it from your online account.
+- You should be able to receive the binder immediately via email, fax or by downloading it from your online account.
 It might also be mailed to you or the lender.
+You may be able to obtain a copy of the binder from your agent.

-- At your request, the binder can also be faxed to the mortgage lender or other interest requesting the binder.
+- At your request, the binder can also be electronically transferred to the mortgage lender or other interest requesting the binder.

 Since the binder is temporary, you may need to provide a copy of the policy declarations page or other finalized documents once the policy is issued.
 You can download the policy documents online or request them the same way you requested the homeowners insurance binder.